 Airflow Assessment For HVAC System Tune Up

 Air flow plays a critical role in how comfortable we are in our home.
 A furnace's efficiency decreases drastically without proper airflow.
 During a furnace tune up by an HVAC specialist, they will assess the efficiency of your air flow by performing tests to determine the static pressure.
 Next, they look over your duct work, make sure all vents and registers are open and working properly, and close your damper.
-Also, they certainly make sure to change your furnace filter!
+Also, if you our gold member, they certainly make sure to change your furnace filter!
 A simple step that goes a long way.

 The HVAC specialist will provide homeowners with a System Healthy Report at the end of every furnace tune up.
 It contains a thorough account of everything your technician examined and its current status.